Foreign relations of Myanmar: Recent relations

-In October 2017 the United states withdrew military aid to Myanmar units responsible for the displacement of Rohingya in the Rohingya crisis.
+In October 2017 the United States withdrew military aid to Myanmar units responsible for the displacement of Rohingya in the Rohingya crisis.
 The US later imposed a blacklist on Maung Maung Soe, chief of the Myanmar army's Western Command responsible for the violence, and commanders directly involved.
 The United States also provided humanitarian aid to displaced Rohingya refugees.
 In 2022, the United States formally recognized the Rohingya genocide.

 In February 2021, a military coup led by Min Aung Hlaing overthrew Aung San Suu Kyi in Myanmar.
 The United States condemned the coup and imposed sanctions on Myanmar military leaders and their business associates.

-In July 2022, the new junta of Myanmar executed four political prisoners, which was met with condemnation from the G7 nations, including the United states.
+In July 2022, the new junta of Myanmar executed four political prisoners, which was met with condemnation from the G7 nations, including the United States.
 The State Department further pressed China to influence the situation.

-In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the united states were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.
+In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the United States were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.

 In December 2022, The BURMA Act was passed in Congress authorising sanctions on individuals involved in the coup d'état, providing support to civil society and humanitarian assistance as well as creating a position within the State Department dedicated to democracy in Burma.

 US activities in Myanmar

 On 10 September 2007, the Burmese Government accused the CIA of assassinating a rebel Karen commander from the Karen National Union who wanted to negotiate with the military government.

-In 2011, The Guardian newspaper published WikiLeaks cable information that revealed that the US funded some civil society groups in Myanmar who eventaully forced the government to suspend the controversial Chinese Myitsone Dam on the Irrawaddy river.
+In 2011, The Guardian newspaper published leaked diplomatic cables information that revealed that the US funded some civil society groups in Myanmar who eventually forced the government to suspend the controversial Chinese Myitsone Dam on the Irrawaddy river.

 According to media reports in 2010, the Embassy of the United States in Yangon is the site of an electronic surveillance facility used to monitor telephones and communications networks jointly run by the Special Collection Service.